rya-sge/flow_smart-derivatives/README.md

 A blockchain-based application improves the OTC derivatives market by removing  the need to trust counterparties.

 Smart contracts automate settlements, ensuring timely execution and reducing settlement risk.

 This application is focused on OTC for derivate product.

-Main advantage:
+## Main Advantage

 ![solution](./image/solution.png)